-The normal level of glucose in the blood is 80-120 mg/dl, though it’s normal to dip into the 60-80 range.
-A normal cat’s blood sugar may rise to 250-300 mg/dl following a large or high-calorie meal, but unless a cat is diabetic, his blood sugar will never reach 400 mg/dl or higher.
-Some diabetic cats have glucose levels as high as 700-800 mg/dl, though this is relatively uncommon.
+The normal level of glucose in the blood is 80-120 mg/dl, though it’s normal to dip into the 60-80 mg/dl range.
+Values above 180-288 mg/dl indicate diabetes.
+Some diabetic cats have glucose levels as high as about 600 mg/dl, though this is relatively uncommon.

 Injectable insulin therapy is the heart of managing your cat’s diabetes.

-When your cat is diagnosed with diabetes, your veterinarian will likely offer you two treatment options—injectable insulin or oral hypoglycemic medications, the most common being Glipizide.
-If you’re needle-averse, you might be initially drawn to oral medications, but I’d like to encourage you to opt for insulin injection instead.
+When your cat receives a diabetes diagnosis , your veterinarian will likely offer you two treatment options—injectable insulin or oral hypoglycemic medications, the most common being Glipizide.
+If you’re needle-averse, you might be initially drawn to oral medications, but I’d like to encourage you to opt for insulin injections instead.